 What’s the difference between an Organizational Account and a Microsoft Account?

-An organizational account (sometimes called a work account or a school account) is an Azure AD user account.
+An organizational account (sometimes called a work account or a school account) is an Entra ID user account.
 It’s used for business purposes.
-An organizational account is owned by the organization which owns the AAD tenant.
+An organizational account is owned by the organization which owns the Entra ID tenant.

 A Microsoft account is what used to be known as a LiveID.
 It is used for consumer purposes.
 A Microsoft account is owned by the individual.